Margaret Mitchell's: Connection and Representation (An Ordinary Eden)

 She has exhibited widely including at the Scottish National Portrait Gallery, Edinburgh (2017 & 2022) and at the National Portrait Gallery, London as part of the Taylor Wessing Photographic Portrait Prize (2014 & 2022).
 Work has been acquired for the permanent collections of the National Galleries of Scotland, the Martin Parr Foundation, and the University of Stirling.
 Her book ‘Passage’ (Bluecoat Press, 2021) reflects on the nature of disadvantage and privilege in a study over three generations.
 Recognition includes the Marilyn Stafford FotoReportage Award (2022: Honourable Mention), the Sony World Photography Awards (2018, Contemporary Issues, 2nd) and the Royal Photographic Society IPE (2017, 1st).
 She was elected onto the Hundred Heroines initiative and is a member of the Document Scotland collective and Women Photograph.

-She works both on personal projects and commissions and work has featured in the Guardian, De Correspondent, and the New Statesman amongst others.
+She works both on personal projects and commissions and work has been featured in the Guardian, De Correspondent, and the New Statesman, amongst others.

 Organiser